jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_none.rst

 * :ref:`I know how to use the datetime library<test person with datetime>`.
 * :ref:`I know what None is<what is None?>`.

-:ref:`Would you like to use the assertIsNotNone and assertIsNone methods with the functions project?<test functions with assertIsNotNone and assertIsNone>`
+:ref:`Would you like to use the assertIsNotNone and assertIsNone methods with the functions project?<test functions with None>`

 ----